edcarp/2020-12-01-edinburgh-bio-online/joining.md

 * For the R (all other) lessons: We'll be using the University of Edinburgh's Noteable service, which just requires you to have a browser and uses the EASE login system.
 * **Backup plan for the R lessons**: We strongly recommend you install R and Rstudio on your local computer, just in case the Noteable service goes down during the workshops.
 Also, then you will have R and RStudio installed on your local computer ready to use.
 There are instructions here: https://datacarpentry.org/ecology-workshop/setup-r-workshop.html.

-If you have any trouble, send us an email or ask during the setup session (see below).
+If you have any trouble, send us an email.
 We'll also be available in the Zoom meeting from 13:45am on Tuesday, should you have any last-minute software issues.

 ## 6. Preparing your workspace for the workshop